leewc/legacy/pages/site-meta.md

 ## Other Notes

-I got introduced to Jekyll before I actually knew about it, seeing all the pretty and minimalist sites.
-When I first saw it I thought it was some kind of text-to-blog gem that leaves people with a basic theme.
-So basic.
-It was only after I dug into porting a theme did I see how ingenious and powerful Jekyll is.

 This theme had a ton of CSS written and JavaScript, but it's beautiful.
 Who doesn't like pretty things?
 Granted it was a little of an inconvenience to port it over from just a HTML template but I definitely learnt a lot about Jekyll along the way too.
 It's definitely fun and I can see why the entry point into having a professional looking blog or even web programming in general has become much easier and forgiving over the years.
 (Or maybe that's just me).

 <a href="http://stackoverflow.com/users/4512948/matrixanomaly" markdown="0">